AmrSalahDev/FoodDelivery/README.md

 A modern Food Delivery App built with Flutter.
 The app provides an intuitive UI and seamless experience for browsing restaurants, selecting meals, and placing orders.
 ---

+> ⚠️ **Project Status: In Development**
+>
+> This project is still under active development.
+> Features, structure, and dependencies may change frequently until a stable release is published.
+> Contributions and feedback are always welcome!

+---

 ## 📑 Table of Contents
 - [✨ Badges](#-badges)
 - [🍔 Food Delivery App](#-food-delivery-app)